fchimpan/gh-workflow-stats/README.md

   -f, --file string             The name of the workflow file. e.g. ci.yaml.
 You can also pass the workflow id as a integer.
   -S, --head-sha string         Workflow run head SHA -h, --help                    help for workflow-stats -H, --host string             GitHub host.
+If not specified, default is github.com.
 If you want to use GitHub Enterprise Server, specify your GitHub Enterprise Server host. (default "github.com")
   -i, --id int                  The ID of the workflow.
 You can also pass the workflow file name as a string. (default -1)
       --json                    Output as JSON
   -o, --org string              GitHub organization